arangodb/docs/drivers/spark-connector-new.md

 ### Read Configuration

-- `database`: database name, default `_system`
+- `database`: database name, `_system` by default
 - `table`: datasource ArangoDB collection name, ignored if `query` is specified.
 Either `table` or `query` is required.
 - `query`: custom AQL read query.
 If set, `table` will be ignored.
 Either `table` or `query` is required.
-- `batchSize`: reading batch size, default `10000`
+- `batchSize`: reading batch size, `10000` by default
-- `sampleSize`: sample size prefetched for schema inference, only used if read schema is not provided, default `1000`
+- `sampleSize`: sample size prefetched for schema inference, only used if read schema is not provided, `1000` by default
-- `fillBlockCache`: whether the query should store the data it reads in the RocksDB block cache (`true` or `false`), default `false`
+- `fillBlockCache`: specifies whether the query should store the data it reads in the RocksDB block cache (`true` or `false`), `false` by default
-- `stream`: whether the query should be executed lazily, default `true`
+- `stream`: specifies whether the query should be executed lazily, `true` by default
-- `mode`: allows a mode for dealing with corrupt records during parsing:
+- `mode`: allows setting a mode for dealing with corrupt records during parsing:
-  - `PERMISSIVE` : when it meets a corrupted record, puts the malformed string into a field configured by `columnNameOfCorruptRecord`, and sets malformed fields to null.
+  - `PERMISSIVE` : win case of a corrupted record, the malformed string is put into a field configured by `columnNameOfCorruptRecord`, and sets malformed fields to null.
 To keep corrupt records, a user can set a string type field named `columnNameOfCorruptRecord` in a user-defined schema.
 If a schema does not have the field, it drops corrupt records during parsing.
-When inferring a schema, it implicitly adds a `columnNameOfCorruptRecord` field in an output schema
+When inferring a schema, it implicitly adds the `columnNameOfCorruptRecord` field in an output schema
   - `DROPMALFORMED`: ignores the whole corrupted records
-  - `FAILFAST`: throws an exception when it meets corrupted records
+  - `FAILFAST`: throws an exception in case of corrupted records
-- `columnNameOfCorruptRecord`: allows renaming the new field having malformed string created by `PERMISSIVE` mode
+- `columnNameOfCorruptRecord`: allows renaming the new field having malformed string created by the `PERMISSIVE` mode

 ### Predicate and Projection Pushdown

-The connector can convert some Spark SQL filters predicates into AQL predicates and push their execution down to the data source.
+The connector can convert some Spark SQL filter predicates into AQL predicates and push their execution down to the data source.
 In this way, ArangoDB can apply the filters and return only the matching documents.

 The following filter predicates (implementations of `org.apache.spark.sql.sources.Filter`) are pushed down:
 - `And`